THE BEST CARBON CLINCHER WHEELS

 And then the wheels can be built up with different hubs and spokes.
 Some make essentially the same wheel in tubular, clincher and disc brake options but they will only publish the tubular (or lightest) model weight.

-I’ve studied the claimed weight and actual weight measured of the all-around wheelsets in this review and and weighed many of them myself.
-The bottom line is that most of the carbon all-around wheelsets I’ve evaluated, whether on the basis of claimed or actual weight, are within 100-150g of each other, a difference I think you could certainly brag about but most of us aren’t going to be able to notice on the road.
+I’ve studied the claimed weight and actual weight measured of the carbon clincher wheelsets in this review and and weighed many of them myself.
+The bottom line is that most of the wheelsets I’ve evaluated, whether on the basis of claimed or actual weight, are within 100-150g of each other, a difference I think you could certainly brag about but most of us aren’t going to be able to notice on the road.

 The rim’s outside width, the average width of the rim across the brake track, has increased significantly in the last two generations of carbon wheel design.
 Tests have shown that a wider tire enabled by a wider rim reduces a tire’s rolling resistance and improves the traction and stability important to handling performance.
 One generation ago, most carbon wheel outside rim widths measured across the brake track increased from 19-20mm to 22-23mm.
 The most advanced current generation of carbon wheels have outside widths of 24-27mm.
 Max outside widths on toroid shaped rims can be even more.